Expert Analysis of Hedge Fund Investment App

 Titan Invest Founders

 Clayton Gardner is Titan’s co-creator along with co-founders Joe Percoco and Max Bernardy.
 They couple real-world investment experience with prestigious degrees from UPenn’s Wharton School of Business and Stanford University.
-All three have worked at hedge funds, and they have raised $2.5 million in seed funding from Y Combinator and other top venture capital investors.
+All three have worked at hedge funds, and they have raised $70.5 million in funding from Y Combinator, General Catalyst, Andreessen Horowitz, BoxGroup, Ashton Kutcher’s Sound Ventures and a group of professional athletes and celebrities including Odell Beckham Jr., Kevin Durant, Jared Leto and Will Smith.

 Who is Titan Invest Best For?

-Titan Invest might be a good fit if you strive to beat the market over the long term.
-One of their main objectives is to deliver outstanding long-term investment returns (net of fees) in excess of the stock market averages.
+Titan Invest might be a good fit for the aggressive to moderate, portion of your investment portfolio.
+If you strive to beat the market over the long term then your goals would align with Titan’s as a main objective is to deliver outstanding long-term investment returns (net of fees) in excess of the stock market averages.

 Titan Invest might be for you if you’re a small investor and want to get started investing in the financial markets with as little as $100.